ApryseSDK/pdftron-react-native/API.md

 ```

 ### pdfFromOfficeTemplate
-Generates a pdf from a template in the form of an Office file and its replacement data in the form of a JSON String
+Generates a PDF using a template in the form of an Office document and replacement data in the form of a JSON object.

 Paramaters:

 Name | Type | Description
 --- | --- | ---
-docxPath | string | the local file path to the template
+docxPath | string | the local file path to the template file
-json | string | the replacement data as a JSON string
+json | object | the replacement data in the form of a JSON object

 Returns a Promise.